prashant31191/poiuy-app/q-municate-android-master/README.md

 ## It includes features such as:

-* Free Calls and Messaging: In Q-municate, everything is free;
+* Free Calls and Messaging: In poiuy-app, everything is free;
 * File Transfer: Send Images to your friends and contacts;
 * Private / Group Chat: Enjoy private and group conversations with your contacts;
 * Facebook Registration: Use simple FB registration to fill in your profile and register account;
-* Friends Import: Q-municate will automatically connect you with your phone and Facebook contacts, who already use Q-municate.
+* Friends Import: poiuy-app will automatically connect you with your phone and Facebook contacts, who already use poiuy-app.
 So there is no need to add your friends manually;
 * Offline Calls and Messages: Push notifications will inform you about missed chat messages and calls even, if you are offline.
-Don't worry, Q-municate will retrieve chat history during the next application use;
+Don't worry, poiuy-app will retrieve chat history during the next application use;
 * Messages Statuses: Send, read, now typing;
 * Delete Chat History/Remove Contact and Chat: Clear private chat history or delete this chat at all.